HeRAMS-WHO/herams-i18n/docs/index.rst

 1. Open the project summary pop-up by selecting your project from the navigation pane on the left.
 Alternatively, you can open the project summary by clicking the corresponding blue dot on the world map.
-2. Click the |workspace-button| button on the bottom right corner of the pop-up.
+2. Click the |workspace-button| button in the bottom right corner of the pop-up.

 .. image:: media/img/HeRAMS_popup_workspaces.png
 	:height: 250px